onomyprotocol/arc/tests/README.md

 as slow as the default case, but every build afterwards will reuse the local incremental compilation data on the Rust and Go sides.

-One more thing which can reduce build time is to comment out the line below "build npm artifacts" in `build-container.sh` (because `npm` is slow at rebuilding when no changes have been made), but only do this after the first build after changes to `solidity/`
+One more thing which can reduce build time is `SKIP_NPM=1` (because `npm` is slow at rebuilding when no changes have been made), but only do this after the first build after changes to `solidity/`

 ## [Run remote stress on running chain](./REMOTE_STRESS.md)